Tonkin snub-nosed monkey: Behavior

 Tonkin snub-nosed monkeys are diurnal creatures, meaning they are active throughout the day and sleep during the night.
 They often sleep on lower tree branches near mountain slopes, so as to provide a barrier against cold winds.
 The monkey moves about the canopy of the forest in small groups.
 The Tonkin snub-nosed monkey commonly lives in an extended family group that includes an adult male and several females, and their offspring.
 The family often comes together to sleep and feed, but sightings of families have become rare due to decreased habitat and population over the past years.

 Reports recorded by researchers have observed that these monkeys spend about forty percent of each day resting, about ten percent grooming one another, about twenty-three percent on guard for potential threats, and about three percent at play.

 It has also been observed by researchers, hunters, and local residents that the Tonkin snub-nosed monkey often does not flee immediately upon human detection.
 Instead the monkey begins emitting loud and rapid alarm calls, with the lead male of the group often approaching the people.
 This behavior places the Tonkin snub-nosed monkey at a higher risk of being killed by hunters.

 Genetics

 A genetic diversity experiment based on mitochondrial information on the Tonkin snub-nosed monkey population in 2016 showed that there is a low amount of genetic variability in the population.
 This low diversity is likely a result of deforestation and intensive hunting of the species which led to population bottlenecks and restricted gene flow.
-A low amount of genetic diversity in a population is often associated with an increase in extinction, though there are examples of species that have persisted regardless of low genetic diverstiy.
+A low amount of genetic diversity in a population is often associated with an increase in extinction, though there are examples of species that have persisted regardless of low genetic diversity.